home-assistant/home-assistant.io/source/_components/climate.opentherm_gw.markdown

   type: string
   default: OpenTherm Gateway
 precision:
-  description: The desired precision for this device.
+  description:" The desired precision for this device.
 Can be used to match your actual thermostat's precision.
-Supported values are `0.1`, `0.5` and `1.0`.
+Supported values are `0.1`, `0.5` and `1.0`."
   required: false
   type: float
-  default: `0.5` for Celsius and `1.0` for Fahrenheit.
+  default: "`0.5` for Celsius and `1.0` for Fahrenheit."
 floor_temperature:
   description: Some thermostats round all temperatures down to the lower value according to their precision.
 Default behaviour for Home Assistant is to round temperatures to the nearest value.
 Set this to `True` to override Home Assistant and round to the lower value according to the configured `precision`.
   required: false